CIL-Rio/itau-collab-dashboard/README.md

 For more information about Webex devices metrics, refer to [xAPI docs](https://roomos.cisco.com/xapi) and [Webex xAPI query](https://developer.webex.com/docs/api/v1/xapi/query-status).
 For more about services, refer to [Webex Services](https://developer.webex.com/docs/service-apps).
 For more about Integrations, refer to [Webex Integrations](https://developer.webex.com/docs/integrations).

+Please note that Webex Services must be approved by the Webex Organization where the devices are located, via the Webex Control Hub.
+If you are using the development token, this step is not necessary as the permissions are inherited from the user's permissions within the organization.

 ## Installation

 Clone the repository to your local machine.